Dogo Onsen Honkan, a symbol of Dogo Onsen which is said to be as Japan’s oldest hot spring, is a facility examplified by Kami-no-Yu.

-The Dōgo Onsen Honkan is a picturesque symbol of Japan’s oldest hot spring.
-In 1994 it was the first public bathhouse in Japan designated as an Important National Cultural Asset, and in 2009 it was awarded the top rating of 3 stars by the Michelin Green Guide for Japan.
+The most attractive feature of Dogo Onsen Honkan is that, while it became the first public bathhouse in Japan designated as a National Important Cultural Property in 1994, it continues operating as an active public bathhouse without being converted to a museum.
+In 2009 it was awarded the top rating of 3 stars by the Michelin Green Guide Japan.

-The present-day Kami-no-Yu Honkan is a 3-story wooden structure renovated in 1894 by Yukiya Isaniwa, the first mayor of Dōgo Yunomachi.
-The building was designed by Matahachiro Sakamoto, a craftsman from a family of master carpenters who worked on Matsuyama Castle.
-Featuring a truss structure that incorporates Western techniques, this grand 3-tiered building is crowned by a square cupola called the Shinrokaku that features giyaman glass windows and a roof adorned by a sculpture of the egret from the Dōgo Onsen legend.
-The Dōgo Onsen Honkan has two bathing areas, the Tama-no-Yu and Kami-no-Yu, and guests can select from four bathing packages: the Tama-no-Yu 3rd floor private room, Tama-no-Yu 2nd floor public lounge, Kami-no-Yu 2nd floor public lounge, and Kami-no-Yu downstairs.
+The present-day Kami-no-Yu Honkan is a 3-story wooden structure renovated in 1894 by Isaniwa Yukiya, the first mayor of Dogo Yunomachi.
+He overcame many difficulties, looking ahead to the prosperity of Dogo 100 years later.
+The later construction of the Yūshinden in 1899, renovation of Yojo-yu in 1924, and another renovation in 1935 have led to the current appearance.
+The building was designed by Sakamoto Matahachiro, a craftsman from a family of master carpenters who worked on Matsuyama Castle.
+Featuring a truss structure that incorporates Western techniques, this grand 3-tiered building is crowned by a square cupola called Shinrokaku, which features giyaman glass windows and a roof adorned by a sculpture of the egret from the Dogo Onsen legend.